roberto-arroyo/OpenABLE/Readme.txt

 publication or work, you must cite the corresponding papers where the theory and the description of the implementation of OpenABLE has been published:

-* R. Arroyo, L. M. Bergasa and E. Romera, "OpenABLE: An Open-source Toolbox for Application in Life-Long Visual Localization of Autonomous Vehicles", submitted to Intelligent Transportation Systems Conference (ITSC), Rio de Janeiro (Brazil), November 2016 (in review process).
+* R. Arroyo, P. F. Alcantarilla, L. M. Bergasa and E. Romera, "OpenABLE: An Open-source Toolbox for Application in Life-Long Visual Localization of Autonomous Vehicles", submitted to Intelligent Transportation Systems Conference (ITSC), Rio de Janeiro (Brazil), November 2016.

 * R. Arroyo, P. F. Alcantarilla, L. M. Bergasa and E. Romera, "Towards Life-Long Visual Localization using an Efficient Matching of Binary Sequences